 But, not all formal covers arise from concrete spaces in this way.
-Moreover, the formal cover induced by a formal space is not necessarily equal to the starting formal cover \mathcal{A} , i.e. not all formal covers are spatial.
-And even more the formal space of a formal cover arising from a concrete space is not necessarily equivalent to the starting concrete space, i.e. not all concrete spaces are sober.
+Moreover, the formal cover induced by a formal space is not necessarily equal to the starting formal cover A, i.e. not all formal covers are

 In a constructive and predicative foundation as our minimalist one, such an adjunction is no longer available, because the collection Pt(A) is not necessarily a set.